Books That Bring Melbourne to Life: 24 Reads

 The Slap by Christos Tsiolkas

-The novel “The Slap” by Christos Tsiolkas begins at a backyard barbecue in suburban Melbourne, where a man slaps a child who isn’t his own.
-This single act causes ripple effects throughout a close-knit group of family and friends, exposing tensions and hidden conflicts.
+Christos Tsiolkas starts his novel at a suburban Melbourne barbecue.
+Things ignite when a man slaps a child who is not his own.
+This single event sends shockwaves through a group of family and friends.
+It exposes deep tensions and hidden conflicts beneath the surface.

 4. 4